Mirza Basheer-ud-Din Mahmood Ahmad: Works and speeches

-Family, marriages and children
+Personal life

-Mirza Mahmood Ahmad was the eldest son of Mirza Ghulam Ahmad from his second wife Nusrat Jahan Begum.
+Mirza Mahmood Ahmad was the eldest son of the founder of the Ahmadiyya movement, Mirza Ghulam Ahmad from his second wife Nusrat Jahan Begum.
 He had three brothers and two sisters in addition to two half-brothers from his father's first wife, Hurmat Bibi.
 Mahmood Ahmad married seven times, never having more than four wives at a time in accordance with Islamic teachings.
 He had a total of twenty-eight children from these wives, five of whom died in infancy.
-Through his marriage with Amtul Hai in 1914, he also became the son-in-law of Hakim Noor-ud-Din, the first caliph of the Ahmadiyya movement.
+His son, Mirza Nasir Ahmad would succeed him as the third caliph of the Ahmadiyya movement.
+Through his marriage with Amtul Hai in 1914, he also was the son-in-law of Hakim Noor-ud-Din, the first caliph of the Ahmadiyya movement.